Brad Bolen

-Bradford Bolen (born January 22, 1989, in River Forest, Illinois) is a judoka from United States.
+Bradford Bolen (born January 22, 1989) is a judoka from United States.

 He was in group of 2012 Olympic hopefuls.
 His current biggest success is winning Pan American Judo Championships in 2010 where he stunned the international field of 66 kg players by winning automatically, only after his opponents were disqualified and not even allowed to compete.

 Brad is currently the Head Junior Coach at the Jason Morris Judo Center in Glenville, New York.